mrled/algo/README.NEWTROY.md

 There are two components to this as well

 1. The same as the first component in the dnsmasq solution
-2. I added a new `dns_route53` role, controlled by a new `dns_route53` tag, that invokes the Ansible Route53 module
+2. I added a new `dns_route53` role, controlled by a new `dns_route53` tag, that deploys the Route53 changes

-**Rough edges**

-1. Old records are not removed, possibly leading to confusion.
-    Solution: just fix this by hand

 ### Use of Ansible vault